signalfx/signalfx-agent/docs/imm-otel.md

 The SignalFx Smart Agent is configured primarily by a YAML document located at `/etc/signalfx/agent.yaml`.
 The location of the configuration file can be specified by the `-config` flag to the agent binary (`signalfx-agent`).

-See [Agent Configuration](https://docs.signalfx.com/en/latest/integrations/agent/config-schema.html "Agent Configuration") for complete details, including configuration options and an example configuration file.
+See [Agent Configuration](https://docs.signalfx.com/en/latest/integrations/agent/config-schema.html "Agent Configuration") for configuration options and an example configuration file.
+See [deployments](https://github.com/signalfx/signalfx-agent/tree/master/deployments "Deployments") for more information on the various ways to deploy the SignalFx Smart Agent.

 ## Deploy an OpenTelemetry Collector for SignalFx